Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Detailed Trace Walkthroughs

 The per-task case studies above summarize behavioral patterns at the workspace level.
 To complement this, we present a fine-grained walkthrough of a single run that illustrates both the strengths and limitations of LLM-agent-driven post-training in concrete detail.

-\paragraph{Setup.} The trace comes from a Claude Code Free-mode run on HumanEval with Qwen3-8B-Base---an unaligned base model that scores 0\% pass@1 at baseline.
+\paragraph{Setup.} The trace comes from a Claude Code Free-mode run on HumanEval with Qwen3-8B-Base, an unaligned base model that scores 62.20\% pass@1 under the held-out 82-problem evaluation split.
 The agent was given a 12-hour budget on a single H200 GPU.
-Table~\ref{tab:trace_summary} summarizes the progression.
+Table~\ref{tab:trace_summary} summarizes the progression, including early submissions that regressed below the base model before later recovery.

-\paragraph{Step 1: SFT v1 (Sub \#3, 2.44\%).} The agent's first move was supervised fine-tuning on the 82 HumanEval training examples, teaching the base model to produce a \texttt{<think>} tag followed by code:
+\paragraph{Step 1: SFT v1 (Sub \#3, 2.44\%).} The agent's first move was supervised fine-tuning on the 82 training-visible HumanEval examples, teaching the base model to produce a \texttt{<think>} tag followed by code:

 \begin{promptbox}[SFT v1 Training Format]

 \end{promptbox}